Showcase Cinemas Springdale

-> Built by Sumner Redstone’s National Amusements, the Showcase Cinemas in Springdale, Ohio, opened on July 11, 1973 with four screens and marked the Massachusetts-based company’s entry into the Cincinnati market.
-The theatre was located just north of I-275 at the Ohio Route 4 (Springfield Pike) exit and was dubbed "Cincinnati’s Entertainment Showplace".
+Built by Sumner Redstone’s National Amusements, the Showcase Cinemas in Springdale, Ohio, opened on July 11, 1973 with four screens and marked the Massachusetts-based company’s entry into the Cincinnati market.
+The theatre, dubbed “Cincinnati’s Entertainment Showplace”, was located just north of I-275 at the Ohio Route 4 (Springfield Pike).

-> Local advertising touted the following amenities upon the theatre’s opening: exclusive rocking chair loungers, acres of free lighted parking, climate controlled for year round viewing pleasure, the most modern sound and projection equipment, showcase art gallery featuring works by local artists, reduced rates for groups and organizations.
+Local advertising touted the following amenities upon the theatre’s opening: exclusive rocking chair loungers, acres of free lighted parking, climate controlled for year round viewing pleasure, the most modern sound and projection equipment, showcase art gallery featuring works by local artists, reduced rates for groups and organizations.

 The debut attractions were “Dillinger”, “Paper Moon”, “Jesus Christ Superstar” and “Emperor of the North”.